meeIbrahim/FlaskLB/README.md

   - Clone the main branch
   - CD into the directoy
   - Run "docker compose up -d"
-  - To Stop: Run "docker compose -v --remove-orphans"
+  - To Stop: Run "docker compose down -v --remove-orphans"

 ### Application Working
   Multi Container App that includes one haproxy loadbalancer, one daemon to control child containers and one flask application container.